 Alexandra has been interviewed in USA Today, the Monterey Herald, the San Jose Mercury News, the San Francisco Examiner, the Santa Cruz Sentinel, New Woman and the Boston Herald as well as on NPR's "Talk of the Nation," CNN's "Sonja Live", KQED's "Family Talk," CBC Radio Canada "Wellness Show", KDKA "Amplify", "Open to Hope Radio" and "New Dimensions Radio."
-She is an adjunct faculty member of John F Kennedy University, has been a faculty member of University of California Santa Cruz Extension, and taught a popular graduate level course on dying and grieving at the Institute of Transpersonal Psychology for six years.
+She is an adjunct faculty member of John F Kennedy University, has been a faculty member of University of California Santa Cruz Extension, and taught a popular graduate level course on dying and grieving at the Institute of Transpersonal Psychology for eleven years.
 Her articles have appeared in Yoga Journal, Mothering Magazine, Magical Blend and the California Therapist.
 Her articles have been published Online at: innerself.com, groups.msm.com, learnwhatsup.com, beyondindigo.com, care-givers.com, wisdomseekers.org, among many others.

 Alexandra Kennedy Publications

 Honoring Grief: Creating a Space to Let Yourself Heal

 New Harbinger Publications 2014

 Offerings at the Edge